nais/doc/clusters/README.md

 # Clusters

 {% hint style="info" %}
-This section of the documention intends to document the run-time environment offered as a part of NAIS.
+This section of the documention intends to document the runtime environment (Kubernetes clusters) offered as a part of NAIS.
-It might help some with their understanding to replace the word "Clusters" with words/terms like "Run-Time environment" or "Kubernetes" in their own mind while reading.
 {% endhint %}